kanaka/mal/process/guide.md

 ```
 make "test^quux^step7"
 ```

+If some tests do not pass, it may be convenient to enable the debug print statement at the top of your main `eval` function (inside the TCO loop).
+The quasiquoted but yet unevaluated AST will often reveal the source of the issue.

 Quoting is one of the more mundane functions available in mal, but do not let that discourage you.
 Your mal implementation is almost